sebv/JS-Range-Slider/readme.md

 The slider creates functioning HTML markup.
 It is up to you to stylize it.
 Sample style/images are provided in the demo folder.

+This is a Zepto port of the original.

 ### Usage

 ```js